Frequently Asked Questions

 2How is The Adventuress Cup "Covid safe"?

 All Adventuress Cup activities will follow safety guidelines and procedures from the CDC, USCG, and WA State Department of Health.
 To learn more about Sound Experience's policies and practices around Covid-19 please visit our Covid-19 Practices webpage.

 3How does The Adventuress Cup work?

 Race participants can join the fun on the water or virtually.
 Each participant may be a part of a real or virtual crew.
 Crew members are encouraged to participate in peer-to-peer fundraising and Wind in Your Sails pre-race challenges to improve their boat’s handicap (or score).
 All activities will follow safety guidelines and procedures from the CDC, USCG, and WA State Department of Health.
-All participating boats must meet safety and other requirements outlined in the official Notice of Race (2021 will be posted soon, see links below to reference 2020 NOR).
+All participating boats must meet safety and other requirements outlined in the official Notice of Race.
 All boats are welcome - sailboats of all sizes are encouraged to race and power boats are invited to join in a pre-race parade!

 4Why should I race my boat in the Adventuress Cup?